Enterprise Agile: Software Process Improvement (SPI)

 In this article, you learned that:

-• SPI is an ongoing effort; your process will evolve over time.
+• Software process improvement (SPI) is an ongoing effort; your process will evolve over time.

 • You need to invest in, and support, SPI efforts for them to be successful.